minihays/minihays.github.io/_posts/2022-04-05-march-books-read.markdown

 categories: [Books]
 ---
 ![books](/images/March2022Books.JPG)
-I read 8 books in February.
+I read 8 books in March.
 This was a pretty slow month.
 I actually had a lot of books ready at the library, but I skipped over a number of them this month.
 I just wasn't in the mood for some of them at the time.
 If you want a little more on my thoughts for each of the books, check out my [bookstagram page - @minihaysreads](http://instagram.com/minihaysreads).

 Here is a link for each of the books.
 I hope you find something that looks interesting to you.